 A record of the monitoring results shall be submitted to the Administrator within 48 hours of the completion of the monitoring.

 Precautions to reduce concrete temperatures may include:

-- Redesign of the concrete mix - Reducing the concrete temperature at the time of placement - Insulating the formwork to reduce temperature differentials - Other measures as approved by the Administrator a) one at the geometric centre
+- redesign of the concrete mix - reducing the concrete temperature at the time of placement - insulating the formwork to reduce temperature differentials - other measures as approved by the Administrator.